A Non-Markovian Approach to a Stochastic Rumor Dynamics with Cognitive Deliberation: Introduction

-The aim of this paper is to propose a Non-Markovian rumor model in the complete graph and show a Funcional Law of Large Numbers (FLLN) and a Functional Central Limit Theorem (FCLT) for this process as the number of vertex increases to infinity.
+The aim of this paper is to propose a Non-Markovian rumor model on the complete graph and show a Functional Law of Large Numbers (FLLN) and a Functional Central Limit Theorem (FCLT) for this process.
 To the best of our knowledge, this is the first time that a non-Markovian rumor model has been studied rigorously.
-We also apply our techniques to show the same results for a version of the model in \cite{lebensztayn2011limit}.